lm-ut/SIS_prj/README.md

 ### Usage: python script.py popX_file popY_file

 Where popX_file is the prefix of .frq plink file obtained from the reference population
-While popY_file is the prefix of .frq and .tped plink files obtained from the population on which we wanted to estimaed the allele frequencies, limited on the alleles shared with popX/reference population.
+While popY_file is the prefix of .frq and .tped plink files obtained from the population Y on which we wanted to estimate the allele frequencies, limited on the alleles shared with population X.